Flips in Two-dimensional Hypertriangulations: Concluding Remarks

 \subsubsection{Acknowledgements}

 Work by all authors but the second is supported by the European Research Council (ERC), grant no.\ 788183, by the Wittgenstein Prize, Austrian Science Fund (FWF), grant no.\ Z 342-N31, and by the DFG Collaborative Research Center TRR 109, Austrian Science Fund (FWF), grant no.\ I 02979-N35.
-Work by the second author is partially supported by the Alexander von Humboldt Foundation.
+Work by the second author is partially supported by the Alexander von Humboldt Foundation and by the Simons Foundation.

 The second author thanks Jes\'us A. De Loera for useful discussions on flips and non-flips and Pavel Galashin and Alexey Balitskiy for useful discussions on plabic graphs.